By the end of this unit you should:

 Knowledge and application activities are designed to help you activate the key terminology and apply the concepts covered in the course so far.
 Try to use the terminology and concepts accurately and appropriately.

-Submit an audio recording of between 45 and 90 seconds via ELMS critically discussing one of the topics listed below.
+Submit an audio recording (approximately 60 seconds) via ELMS critically discussing one of the topics below.
+Your topic is decided by the final digit of your student id number.
+See the list below.
 The recording can be in English or Japanese.
-This audio file may be uploaded for other students to listen to so do not state your name or personal information!
+Your audio file may be uploaded for other students to listen to.
+Do not state your name or personal information!
+Speak clearly.

 The purpose of this task is to evaluate your current level of logical and critical analysis.